Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

-#### Neighborhood choosing
+#### Neighborhood choosing (intensification part)

 In this subsection, I would introduce the neighborhood in the order of time that I come up with them, which is not the actual order in code.
 The final order is redesigned, and the order with the best performance is selected, which is noted in the bracket after each neighborhood.
-Moreover,
+Moreover, for all the neighborhood I applied best descent local search algorithm to achieve a better performance.

 ##### 1-1-1 swap (neighborhood 3)

-After I got the initial solution, my main focus is on optimizing medium and hard instances.
-I've checked what the initial solution looks like and I found something interesting.
+After I got the initial solution, my main focus was optimizing medium and hard instances.
+I've checked what the initial solution looks like, and I found something interesting.
 As the items are sorted before applying the best-fit algorithm, the dataset for the instances presents a similar pattern.
-That is, for the small indexed bin, it is always a huge item coupled with several tiny items.
+For the small indexed bin, it is always a huge item coupled with several tiny items.
 For medium and small indexed bins, it is most likely to have several medium-sized or small-sized items.
-According to this pattern, I came up with my first algorithm, 1-1-1 swap.
+I came up with my first algorithm, 1-1-1 swap, according to this pattern.

-The main purpose of 1-1-1 swap is to **minimize the capacity left in bin1 and bin2** and **maximize the capacity left in bin3**.
+The primary purpose of 1-1-1 swap is to **minimize the capacity left in bin1 and bin2** and **maximize the capacity left in bin3**.
 To achieve this, it picks three bins, bin1, bin2, and bin3.
-Then, from each bin pick an item out, name them as item1 item2, item3.
+Then, from each bin, pick an item out, and name them as item1, item2, item3.
 Assuming item1 is from bin1, item2 from bin2, and so on.
 Our goal is to **put item2 and item3 into bin1** and **put item1 into bin2**.
 After this kind of swap, bin3 lost an item, and the capacity left for both bin1 and bin2 is reduced.
 To better explain it, let me express the requirements for swap in a formal way:

 ```
 item2.size + item3.size <= item1.size + bin1.cap_left (make sure item2 and item3 could be packed into bin1)